connormurphy798/Flexle.jl/README.md

-TL;DR—In general, Flexle is best suited to use cases where users will _repeatedly_ sample from and modify a collection of weights, as the linear-time construction of a `FlexleSampler` from such a collection is amortized by constant-time updating/addition of weights and near constant-time sampling.
-That Flexle's sampling is asymptotically faster than that of standard linear-time algorithms also means that Flexle works best when working with large collections of weights, where there is a genuine performance improvement to be realized; for smaller collections, the modest improvement in sampling speed may not be enough to offset the comparatively expensive sampler initialization.
+TL;DR—In general, Flexle is best suited to use cases where users will _repeatedly_ sample from and modify a collection of weights, as the linear-time construction of a `FlexleSampler` from such a collection is amortized by near constant time updating/addition of weights and sampling.
+That Flexle's sampling is (for most distributions) asymptotically faster than that of standard linear time algorithms also means that Flexle works best when working with large collections of weights, where there is a genuine performance improvement to be realized; for smaller collections, the modest improvement in sampling speed may not be enough to offset the comparatively expensive sampler initialization.

 ## Acknowledgements